 - Other communication providers: Other communication providers can include WebRTC,

 SIP carriers, and Voice over IP gateways.
-As long as any of these resources
+As long as one of these resources

 have a connection to one Edge in the Edge group, all of the other Edges in the group

-Edge group setup is is detailed in Create an Edge group with a phone trunk.
+Edge group setup is is detailed in Create a BYOC Premises Edge group with a phone trunk.

 Local site routing improves call routing and Edge utilization for multi-site implementations.
 When possible, the system routes calls through local, same site Edges to save bandwidth and reduce latency.

 Genesys Cloud is designed to use premises-based Edges within the same site if possible.
 Genesys Cloud will only use premises-based Edges in other sites if the Edges on the local site are offline, are already at capacity, or if the required resource, such as an agent, a station, or trunk is only available on an Edge located on a different site.